Winterizing for the season prevents headaches in the springtime

 How Much Does It Cost to Winterize a House vs. Hire a Pro?

 Luckily, most of the tasks involved with winterizing your house can be done yourself in a relatively short amount of time.
-However, there are a few to-dos to check off the list with the help of a local pro.

 Most chores involve cleaning and tidying different parts of the home as well as remembering to shut off the water, adjust the thermostat, arm the security alarm, lock the doors, etc. These come at virtually no cost other than your time and effort.
 However, there are a few aspects that might need a professional inspection.